 The Calculate Field tool will be added to the analytic after the Amazon S3 data source you configured above.

-With the Calculate Field tool created, you will now filter the NYC motor vehicle accident data to identify the accidents that resulted in a cyclist injury or death, and additionally, only the accidents with valid location coordinates.
+With the Calculate Field tool added, you will now filter the NYC motor vehicle accident data to identify the accidents with valid location coordinates that resulted in a cyclist injury or death.

-- From the Manage Data folder, choose the Filter By Expression tool and configure as follows:
+- In the Manage Data folder, select the Filter By Expression tool and configure it as follows:

-- Click the pencil icon to open the Configure an Arcade expression window.
+- Click the Configure an Arcade expression button to open the Configure an Arcade expression window.

 $feature.TotalCyclistCasualties > 0 & $feature.LATITUDE > 0

-In this dataset, there are records with invalid coordinates.
-These records can be ignored by filtering out records where the latitude value is less than or equal to 0.
+Records with invalid coordinates exist in this dataset.
+These records can be ignored by filtering out records in which the latitude value is less than or equal to 0.

-- Click OK to return to the Filter by Expression tool configuration.
+- Click OK to return to the Filter by Expression tool configuration wizard.